leszek-s/LSCategories/README.md

 ## Features
 Some things which can be easily done with LSCategories are listed below.

-Create various type of hashes with single line of code from NSString or NSData:
+Create various type of hashes and checksums with a single line of code from NSString or NSData:
 ```objc
 NSString *sha1 = [@"Test string" lsSHA1];
 NSString *sha224 = [@"Test string" lsSHA224];